Zimmer Persona Knees

 Zimmer No Stranger to Joint Device Problems

 This isn’t the first Zimmer has faced reports of problems with their joint implants.
 In 2008, they temporarily stopped sales on the Durom Cup hip implant because of reports of metal contamination and tissue damage leading to premature loosening.
-Dr. Lawrence Dorr, a paid consultant for Zimmer, alerted physicians to problems with the implant that increased risk of improper fixation.
+Dr. Lawrence Dorr, a paid consultant for Zimmer, alerted physicians to problems with the implant that increased the risk of improper fixation.

 Zimmer’s NexGen knees were also named in a number of adverse event reports.
 In 2010, the company recalled nearly 70,000 MIS Tibial components because of risks associated with premature loosening and device failure.
 That same year, they recalled femoral components used in the LPS system because of manufacturing defects.
 In 2014, they also recalled 40,000 NexGen Knee implants because of defective screws.